Showing posts with label Warhammer 40K: Necrons. Show all posts

 To be a man in such times is to be one amongst untold billions.
 It is to live in the cruelest and most bloody regime imaginable.
 These are the tales of those times.
 Forget the power of technology and science, for so much has been forgotten, never to be re-learned.
 Forget the promise of progress and understanding, for in the grim darkness of the far future there is only war.
 There is no peace amongst the stars, only an eternity of carnage and slaughter, and the laughter of thirsting gods.”

 This book, Dead Men Walking, captures the essence of the bolded part of that quote.
 A lot of the Warhammer 40K that I’ve read has been about the “good” parts of the society; Ciaphas Cain the rich and famous Commisar, Ibram Gaunt the disciplined yet moral Colonel-Commisar and then you have my forays into the non-human side of things with the Tau and now the Necrons.
 All of those are the exception to the rule of the Empire of Man.
 DMW sets the record straight about what it is like to be a normal citizen of the Empire and how your life is weighed, sometimes literally, against a box of ammunition.
 Is it cost-effective to rescue World X?
 If not, then so long Citizen.
-But heaven forbid if those same citizens turn on the Imperium before it abandons them, then’s it chop, chop, off with their heads.
+But heaven forbid if those same citizens turn on the Imperium before it abandons them, then it’s chop, chop, off with their heads.

 This book is about a Necron Tomb resurrection on a mining world and how the Imperium screws things up.
 Technically the “main characters” are the Kreig Death Korps, but I’m lumping it in with my Necrons read because they are the main bad guys and we get to see just how bad ass they are.
 Unlike The Infinite and the Divine, where the Necrons almost come across as chummy, bonhomie babies, here they are shown for the absolute monstrous dealers of death that they are.
 Unkillable killing machines that grind the troops of the mining world to dust.
 Whether it is the elite Death Korps, or regular Astrum Militarum or even citizens drafted into a world army, it doesn’t matter.
 They all die.
 One of the main characters we follow who was a regular citizen, realizes that is going to be his final fate and instead of fighting and raging against it, stoically does his best to kill as many Necrons as he can before he dies.